 Electrolytes with carbohydrates

 The improved low osmolarity ORS formulation reduces the need for hospitalization of children for intravenous fluid administration.
-With reduced need for IV supplementation it results in fewer secondary infections and also lowers the health costs.
+With a reduced need for IV supplementation, it results in fewer secondary infections and also lowers the health costs.

 Concentration in mOsmol/litre